Writer Profile

 Following a break, the celebration began at 12:15 PM.
 Vice-President Yamauchi of Keio University gave a congratulatory speech on behalf of the guests, and the banquet opened with a greeting and a toast by Mr. Nagura, President of the Mita Athletic Association.

-Between meals and conversation, the venue was greatly enlivened by elaborate projects such as interviews with senior members, an introduction and video screening of the episode regarding the excavation of the time capsule buried next to the Hiyoshi shooting range for the 75th anniversary project, an introduction of exhibits, image videos of the three departments, activity reports from current members of each department, and a digest video of the 2018 Keio-Waseda ice hockey regular match victory.
+Between meals and conversation, the venue was greatly enlivened by elaborate projects, including interviews with senior members, an introduction and video screening of the episode regarding the excavation of the time capsule buried next to the Hiyoshi shooting practice range as a 75th-anniversary project, introductions of exhibits, image videos of the three departments, activity reports from current members, and a digest video of the 2018 victory in the Keio-Waseda ice hockey regular match.

 In recent years, the Mita Skating Club has been working on four reform themes—"globalization of club activities," "nurturing the junior generation," "improvement of the practice environment," and "human resource development"—based on the "VISION STATEMENT" established in 2009 to further enhance the value of the Skating Team.

-At this 100th anniversary ceremony, in order to further evolve our efforts toward these reform themes for the 125th anniversary, we took a new step forward by sending a "Future Message" stating that we will "take steady steps to lead the future of the student skating world in terms of both competitive results and the content of club activities."
+At this 100th-anniversary ceremony, in order to further evolve the efforts toward these reform themes for the 125th anniversary, we took a new step forward by sending a "Future Message": "We will make steady progress to lead the future of the student skating world in terms of both competitive results and the content of club activities."

 *Affiliations and titles are as of the time this magazine was published.